GREAT BARS OF NEW ORLEANS:

 The Carousel Bar, Monteleone Hotel, 214 Royal St., French Quarter.

 One of my favorite bars in the city.
 There's a section in the back with booths and a piano, but my favorite place there is on a stool at the bar, which looks like the centerpiece of an actual carousel (or "flyin' horses", as we grew up calling them in N.O.) and the stools actually revolve around the bar.
-Excellent Sazeracs, and they have a house cocktail called the "Vieux Carré", which was created by their then-head bartender Walter Bergeron in 1938.
+Good Sazeracs, and they have a house cocktail called the "Vieux Carré", which was created by their then-head bartender Walter Bergeron in 1938.
 It's equal parts of rye, cognac and vermouth, a little Benedictine, plus Peychaud's and Angostura bitters, on the rocks.
 Lovely, lovely drink.
-As far as I know the original called for sweet vermouth, but these days they seem to be making it with dry, which I rather like.
+As far as I know the original called for sweet vermouth, but these days they seem to be making it with dry, which is good too.

 The Maple Leaf Bar, 8316 Oak Street, Uptown.